 Are Invisible Braces The Answer?

-Although the new style of Invisalign braces are much less intrusive type of dental brace, it would not be true to say that they are the answer to all problems.
+Although the new style of Invisalign braces is a much less intrusive type of dental brace, it would not be true to say that they are the answer to all problems.

 They are less annoying in their almost invisibility, yet they still need to be taken care of when used, with cleaning, care with food and other issues a problem.